 Most discussions of the future of medicine tend to revolve around genetic manipulation, personalised pharmaceuticals, and putting off death as long as possible.

 In the last column in this series, we looked at the general concept of business process management with respect to SOA (Service Oriented Architecture) based systems.
 In particular, we reviewed BPEL (the Business Process Execution Language) and what it offers and at some of the extensions for BPEL.
+In this second column, we’ll look in more detail at BPEL itself; and at what BPEL looks like.
+We will then explore the BPEL4People extension to BPEL.
+In the third column in this series we will look at the BPELJ extension and conclude by examining Compensation (which is a little like an undo facility for BPEL).

 Dell's anticipated 13.3in laptop did make an appearance yesterday - it was launched alongside the PC maker's new, coloured Inspiron notebooks under Dell's XPS gamer-oriented brand.